-Subject to section 47 of the Act, an employee must not be required to work:
+Subject to section 47 of the Act, an employee must not work:

-- i.
-For more than 40 hours (excluding meal times) in any one week; or - ii.
-For more than 8 hours (excluding meal times) on any one day; or - iii.
-For more than 4 and one-quarter hours continuously without an interval of one hourfor meal.
+i.For more than 40 hours (excluding meal times) in any one week;

+ii.For more than 8 hours (excluding meal times) on any single day.

-However, the hours or work may be extended to at least five hours where the employer allows rest interval of at least 15 minutes in any working period of at least three hours.
-An employee must have at least 36 consecutive hours of rest from within any sevendays; and an employer must not require an employee to work for a period of 12 consecutive hours in any day.
+iii.For more than 4 hours and 15 minutes continuously without a one hour meal break.
+However, the work may be extended up to five hours where the employer allows rest interval of at least 15 minutes for every three hour work period.
+An employee engaged in continuous work must be granted at least 36 consecutive hours of rest from within any seven day period.
+For shift worker, an employer must not require an employee to work for a period of more than 12 consecutive hours in any day or adjoining days, and must allow at least 8 hours of rest for each workday or adjoining workdays.
+By mutual agreement, where the daily hours are less than 8, employees may work longer hours on remaining days but no more than 9 hours in any one day and no more than 40 hours in total during the week.
 Any extra hours worked aside from the required hours should be paid at the rate of at least one and a half times an employee's ordinary rate of pay.